 In addition, you must meet the following time frames from the date of your visa commencement or arrival in Australia to remain eligible:

-- register with an AMEP service provider within six months (or 12 months if you are under 18 years of age at the time of registration)
+- register with an AMEP service provider within six months (or 12 months if you are under 18 years of age when you arrived in Australia)

 - commence your tuition within 12 months

 You might be able to access the AMEP after these time frames if you apply for an extension.